 Fees and Interest

-This is all of the fees and interest incurred.
+This is all of the fees and interest incurred, including any late fees, foreign transaction fees and balance transfer fees, among others.
 Remember that this is only for the current billing cycle.

 Past Due Amount